pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 2. Scroll down to the **Services** table.

 > This table contains latency, error and throughput rate for all HTTP traffic.
-It also contains `INBOUND_THROUGHPUT` and `OUTBOUND_THROUGHPUT` columns to reflect all network traffic (not just HTTP).
+It also contains `INBOUND_THROUGHPUT` and `OUTBOUND_THROUGHPUT` columns that reflect all traced network traffic.

-> Let's figure out which service is the slowest.
+Let's figure out which service is the slowest.

+The average latency can be misleading.
+Instead, it is best to look at the latency at different percentiles to get a more complete picture of what the real latency perception is.

+3. Click the `LATENCY` column title to sort the services by latency.

-3. Expand the **LATENCY** column by dragging the 3-dot column header divider.
+4. Expand the `LATENCY` column by dragging the 3-dot column header divider.

 > This script represents service latency with a [box & whisker plot](https://datavizcatalogue.com/methods/box_plot.html).

-4. Click one of the vertical quantile lines on the box plot to switch the latency display between the P50, P90 and P99 quantile values.
+5. Click the vertical quantile lines on the box plot to switch the latency display between the P50, P90 and P99 quantile values.

 > The table column title will update to reflect the selected quantile.

-5. Click the `LATENCY` column title to sort the services by latency.
+> A high P50 latency value for the `front-end` service indicates that this is general performance degradation, rather than an issue with a specific request.

 ## Individual Service Health

-Let's take a closer look at the health of a particular service.
+Once the service graph has identified a performance issue with an individual service in your cluster, you'll want to drill down into the stats for that particular service.

-Clicking on any pod, node, service, or namespace name in Pixie’s UI will open a script showing a high-level overview for that entity.
+Pixie's UI makes it easy to quickly navigate between Kubernetes resources.
+Clicking on any pod, node, service, or namespace name in the UI will open a script showing a high-level overview for that entity.

+6. From the `SERVICE` column in the **Services** table, click on the `px-sock-shop/front-end` service.

 <Alert variant="outlined" severity="info">
   Pixie displays pod and service names in the UI in the `&lt;namespace&gt;&#47;&lt;pod&gt;` and `&lt;namespace&gt;&#47;&lt;service&gt;` format.
 </Alert>

-6. From the `SERVICE` column in the **Services** table, click on the `px-sock-shop/front-end` service.

 > This will open the `px/service` script with the `service` argument pre-filled with the name of the service you selected.